CodeYourFuture/CYF-Workshops/git-day-1/README.md

 You'll need to answer the following questions:

 a) How many commits are there in this project?
 b) Who committed on Oct 31, 2020?
 c) What changes did Illictonion do in the commit titled "Revert changes accidentally pushed in the past"?
 d) How many files were added in the first commit?
 What were the names of the files?
 e) What is the hash for the first commit in the history?

 In your pair, discuss briefly:

 - what is a commit ?
-- why do we store repositories on Github?
+- why do we store repositories on Github ?
 - what is VSCode used for ?

 ## 🍴 Creating a fork

-### Pairs
+### Do this section in pairs
-### ⏲️ ( 15 mins )
+### ⏲️ ( 10 mins )

 - Create a **fork** of the Github repository